diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 date: 2017-04-27
 categories: CDE
 tags: CDE
-published: false
+published: true
 ---

-While CDE dashboard can be displayed within the Pentaho User Console (the web interface), quite often the requirement is to embed the dashboard within an extrernal site.
+While **CDE dashboard** can be displayed within the Pentaho User Console (the web interface), quite often the requirement is to **embed the dashboard** within an extrernal site.
 Luckily these days this is fairly easy to accomplish: We will have a look at how to achieve this using an extremely basic example.

 ## C-Tools Config Changes